Nikhil-jangir-Cse/To-Do-list/README.md

 # To-Do-list
-A To-Do list for scheduling your activitiesp.
+A To-Do list for scheduling your activities.